Twisterking/applicant-coding-tests/PseudoCode-Test1.md

 mainCourse.NAME = DATA.mainCourse.dish.name
 mainCourse.TIME = DATA.mainCourse.$.time
 mainCourse.STEPS = []
-FOR EACH step in DATA.mainCourse.dish.STEPS DO
+FOR EACH step IN DATA.mainCourse.dish.STEPS DO
   ADD STEP TO mainCourse.steps WITH
     COUNT = step.count AND
     TEXT = step.$